About Voices of Child Health in Communities

 Marie E. Heffernan, PhD, serves as the Director for Voices of Child Health in Communities.
 She is responsible for overseeing survey research and dissemination of research findings.
 She previously worked in research administration at Northwestern University and on an interdisciplinary social sciences research initiative at the University of Illinois at Urbana-Champaign.
 She also serves on the Metrics Working Group for West Side United, a collaboration among healthcare, non-profit, and government partners to address health inequity on Chicago’s West Side.
 Marie received her doctorate in social psychology from the University of Illinois at Urbana-Champaign with a focus on survey methods, human development, and relationship science.

-Ashley Keese, MPH
+Ashley P. Keese, MPH

-Statistician, Data Analytics and Reporting, Ann & Robert H. Lurie Children’s Hospital of Chicago
+Senior Population Health Analyst, Voices of Child Health in Communities, Ann & Robert H. Lurie Children’s Hospital of Chicago

-Ashley Keese, MPH combines her expertise in epidemiology and applied statistics to analyze complex survey data and uncover insights on child and family health in Chicago.
+Ashley Keese, MPH, combines her expertise in epidemiology and applied statistics to analyze complex survey data and uncover insights on child and family health in Chicago.
 At Lurie Children’s, she collaborates on survey design, data interpretation, and dissemination of findings through reports and publications.
 Previously, Ashley served as an epidemiologist for the State of Tennessee where she honed her skills in health survey design and analytics.
 She holds a Bachelor of Science in Psychology and Neurobiology with a minor in Global Health from the University of Wisconsin-Madison and earned her Master of Public Health from Emory University.